jplummer01/designing-multiagent-systems/README.md

 This section explains how to install the pre-requisite libraries so that you can use the notebooks within this book.
 So that the libraries are safely installed for the context of this book, we use the python [virtual environment](https://docs.python.org/3/library/venv.html) concept.

 1. [Install](https://www.python.org/downloads/) Python on your computer.
 Recommended versions are 3.9 through 3.12
-2. Clone the repository: `git clone https://github.com/victordibia/multiagent-systems-with-autogen.git`
+2. Clone the repository: `git clone https://github.com/victordibia/designing-multiagent-systems.git`
-3. Go into the directory: `cd multiagent-systems-with-autogen`
+3. Go into the directory: `cd designing-multiagent-systems`
 4. Create a virtual environment: `python -m venv venv`
 5. Activate the virtual environment: `. ./venv/bin/activate`
 6. Install the required libraries into this environment: `pip install -r requirements.txt`